apache/arrow/docs/source/format/FlightSql.rst

     schema of any data actually returned by executing the prepared statement.

-    Some statements may have bind parameters without any specific type type.
+    Some statements may have bind parameters without any specific type.
     (As a trivial example for SQL, consider ``SELECT ?``.)
 It is not currently specified how this should be handled in the bind parameter schema above.
 We suggest either using a union type to enumerate the possible types, or using the NA (null) type as a